top of page

 About The Book

 I felt the impulse to write this book as I faced the Black Studies shelves of our local bookstore.
 It began as a letter to our sons.
-I marveled at the indisputable truth in those books, the scholastic rigor.
-Pages brimming with courage, trauma and righteous fury.
+I marveled at the indisputable truth in those books, the scholastic rigor, their pages brimming with courage, trauma and righteous fury.
 Their diagnosis of America’s racial illness was brilliant, the prognosis bleak.
 But I found little mention of remedy, no action prescribed – and wondered where my story could find shelf space.
 I felt dwarfed by the forces they described, felt as powerless as any viewer of cable news.
 If these authors held the whole truth my life hadn’t amounted to much.

 Steep is my response to that bookstore moment.
 It isn’t one more tale of winning against a stacked deck.
 It’s a look at history’s unspoken power through the lens of seven decades – at how the work of remembering can bring that power to light, and soften its voice.